Top 10 Reasons to Visit Daytona Beach

 A beach trip isn’t complete without one day or five spent at the beach.
 Choose your place in the sand along 23 miles of beach featuring easy access points for driving on in select areas or parking nearby.
 And check out the many beachfront splash parks, beach volleyball courses and jungle gyms for fun along the shoreline.
 Take a drive on the beach or bring a bicycle for a truly enjoyable ride in the sand.
 Not all of your fun will happen on dry land.
 There are plenty of adventures to be had in the Atlantic from paddle boarding and surfing to kayaking and parasailing.

 Choose from a surprising list of attractions including a race around Daytona International Speedway with the NASCAR Racing Experience.
-Explore a dozen water rides at Daytona Lagoon Premier Waterpark and Family Fun Entertainment Center, embark on a Daytona Beach Zipline Adventure, take in the sights during a Daytona Speedboat Adventure or enjoy the calm thrill of up-close encounters with marine life while paddleboarding in the Halifax River.
+Explore a dozen water rides at Daytona Lagoon Premier Waterpark and Family Fun Entertainment Center, experience the thrill behind the wheel at Speedway Indoor Karting, embark on a Daytona Beach Zipline Adventure, take in the sights during a Daytona Speedboat Adventure or enjoy the calm thrill of up-close encounters with marine life while paddleboarding in the Halifax River.